huler/backend-challenge/TechnicalChallenge.md

 ## Thank you

-Once you are done we would appreciate you checking your response into a private github repo and inviting us to that repo so that we can see what you've been up to!
+Once you are done we would appreciate you checking your response into a private github repo and invite 'DewiWilliamsMCG' (dewi.williams@myclevergroup.com).

-We hope that you enjoy this challenge, and look forward to receiving your response.
-Rest assured, we understand the commitment that you are undertaking.
-We have spent a lot of time preparing this challenge, and will put a lot of effort into reviewing what we get back.

-Good Luck!!